The Spy Hunter

 Thank you and enjoy reading!

-Protecting Shipbuilding Technologies: The Risk of Chinese Industrial Espionage
+Protecting Shipbuilding Technologies: The Risk of Chinese Economic Espionage

 Earlier this week, the U.S. Trade Representative released a report highlighting China’s use of forced technology transfers and industrial espionage to dominate the global maritime, logistics, and shipbuilding sectors.
 The report comes at a time when shipbuilding is undergoing a technological revolution, with cutting-edge innovations transforming the entire industry ecosystem.
 From advanced robotics to AI-powered navigation to green fuel technologies, shipbuilders worldwide are continuously finding new ways to make ships more efficient and sustainable.